Hectopasca1/BM4Ckit_wiki/_posts/2025-07-08-introduction.md

 # [BM4Ckit](https://github.com/TrinitroCat/BM4Ckit)
 ## Batched Machine-learning for Catalysts kit
-A Python-based package containing various tools for machine learning applied in catalytic chemistry, including reading, writing, filtering, modifying, and format conversion of batched structure files, training ML models, model predictions, ML-potential-based batched structure optimisation and molecular dynamics, etc.
+A Python-based package containing various tools for machine learning applied in catalytic chemistry, including reading, writing, filtering, modifying and converting batched structure files, training ML models, model predictions, ML-potential-based batched structure optimisation as well as molecular dynamics, etc.

-**Manuals webpages(Tutorials) are now under construction.
+**Manual webpages(*[Tutorials](https://hectopasca1.github.io/BM4Ckit_wiki/categories/tutorials/)*) are now under construction.
 Current manuals can be found in *[Manual](https://github.com/TrinitroCat/BM4Ckit/tree/main/Manual "Examples and templates")*.**

 **Please note that the project is still in an early version and may change significantly in the future.**